 Major Teen Stressors

 - Puberty: children change physically and emotionally at the onset of puberty.
 This can be a time of conflict between parents and children.
 In fact it may be more alarming to the parents if there are no conflicts at all, as it may be a sign that their child is hiding their problems which can lead to suppressed feelings and emotions, in effect harming the mental psyche.
-Extended hearty laughter induced by Laughter Yoga and the Laughter Wellness program are extremely beneficial as it helps to release these pent up feelings and emotions from the sub-conscious mind through effective emotional catharsis.
+Extended hearty laughter induced by Laughter Yoga and Laughter Wellness are extremely beneficial as it helps to release these pent up feelings and emotions from the sub-conscious mind through effective emotional catharsis.

 - Parental Inconsistency: During this transitional phase parents tend to raise their expectations and become quite inconsistent in their behavior.
 They sometimes want their children to behave like kids and sometimes like adults.
 Don’t do this, you’re a kid; You can do this, you’re big enough.
 These instructions send confusing signals to children and they become self protective and draw back into their shell.
 Laughter helps to dissipate thoughts of distrust and hostility arising out of continuous confrontations with parents.
 Laughter releases endorphins that kick starts good feelings and changes the mood state almost immediately.